GoogleCloudDataproc/spark-spanner-connector/README.md

 **TIP** Use https://github.com/GoogleCloudPlatform/google-cloud-java/blob/master/google-cloud-clients/pom.xml to know the exact versions of the dependencies.

-If everything went fine, you could copy the above Spark SQL snippet and then `show` the content of the `Account` table.
+If everything went fine, you could copy the above Spark SQL snippet and then work with the `Account` dataset.

 ```
 scala> :pa